Ilya703/rsschool-cv/cv.md

 ## **About me**

 My name is Ilya and I am 18 years old.
 The keen interest in Frontend developing appeared during the first coronavirus lockdown.
 I had pretty much free time and decided to begin something new.
 I completed cources dedicated to HTML & CSS & JavaScript and found my first freelance work.
 I was making sites with JavaScript elements for a while.
+In general I have already got 35+ done projects.
 Some customers provided me remote partnership.

 * I was developing projects for such companies as L'Oréal (LA POCHE POSAY, SkinCeuticals) and CERAVE working in [LightsOn](https://lights-on.pro/) as remote web layout developer.